 Delaware Statutory Trust master leases are typically structured for longer terms – 10 to 15 years – and may contain multiple options for lease extensions.
 A master lease in a DST typically requires the master tenant to assume responsibility for all property operating expenses and capital expenditures.
 Most importantly, though, the master lease arrangement allows the master tenant to sublease space to additional end-user tenants of the property.
 The master tenant also is free to enter into property management contracts and sub-management arrangements.

-This set-up allows the Trustee to refrain from making any property operating decisions because doing so could jeopardize the tax-deferred status of the Trust’s beneficiaries.
-For this reason, the Master Lease is deemed to be a true lease and not a financing or partnership.
-As a true lease, the Master Tenant, as the property’s sole tenant, must make lease payments to the DST.
-The lease payments are typically structured to equal the required debt service payments plus a stated return to the beneficiaries.
+This agreement precludes the DST Trustee from having to make operating decisions for the property, since doing so could jeopardize the tax-deferred status of the trust’s beneficiaries.
+A master lease agreement is deemed to be a true lease rather than a form of financing or a partnership.
+The master tenant must make lease payments to the DST.
+Lease payments are typically structured to equal the required debt service payments, plus a stated return for trust beneficiaries.

 Master lease arrangements are quite familiar to many DST Sponsors.
 They allow the master tenant to engage in leasing activity for properties held under trust and also to manage those properties while ensuring the DST remains in compliance with strict tax regulations.

 This material is for general information and educational purposes only.
 Information is based on data gathered from what we believe are reliable sources.
 It is not guaranteed as to accuracy, does not purport to be complete and is not intended to be used as a primary basis for investment decisions.
 It should also not be construed as advice meeting the particular investment needs of any investor.

 Realized does not provide tax or legal advice.
 This material is not a substitute for seeking the advice of a qualified professional for your individual situation.